anhnguyendepocen/quant-geo/01-Lesson.md

 This is done by selecting the `Packages` tab  in the lower right panel.
 Select `Install` then type the name of the package `ggplot2`.
 Note: That is the same as typing `install.packages("ggplot2")` in the console.

 2. Make the code available to your particular R session.
 This is done by issuing the `library(ggplot2)` command in the console.
-Here we want to make this command part of the markdown file so we delinate the command from the text by placing triple graves (`) followed by {r} before the command and triple graves after the command.
+Here you want to make this command part of the markdown file so you delinate the command from the text by placing triple graves (`) followed by {r} before the command and triple graves after the command.

 ```r
 library(ggplot2)
 ```

 R has thousands of packages.
-We will use some of them this semester.
+You will use some of them this semester.

 Installing gets the package from CRAN and puts it on your local computer.
 The `library(ggplot2)` makes all the code from the package available to your **current** R session.